 Tom Bulick (M.A. in Educational Leadership, Eastern Michigan University, Th.M. in Old Testament, and Ph.D. in Bible Exposition, Dallas Theological Seminary).
-For more than thirty-five years, Tom has served as pastor, faculty member, and administrator.
-Tom was Vice President for Student Life and Associate Professor of Religious Studies at Trinity Western University (Vancouver, B.C.) for twelve years before accepting the position of Spiritual Formation Pastor at Pantego Bible Church.
-He and his wife Ruth have been married forty-four years and have one son, Zach.
+For more than forty years, Tom has served as pastor, faculty member, and administrator.
+Tom was Vice President for Student Life and Associate Professor of Religious Studies at Trinity Western University (Vancouver, B.C.) for 12 years before accepting the position of Spiritual Formation Pastor at Central Bible Church in 1998.
+He and his wife Ruth have one son, Zach.